tigran10/log4j-example/api.md

     }
   }

-- **Single Resource Response: **: For single items, wrap the data in a data object.
+- **Single Resource Response**: For single items, wrap the data in a data object.

 ```json
 {